California Book Awards: Controversy

-The California Book awards sparked controversy after awarding John Steinbeck his third Gold Medal for The Grapes of Wrath, which triggered a series of protests throughout the state.
+The California Book awards sparked controversy in 1940 after awarding John Steinbeck his third Gold Medal for The Grapes of Wrath, which triggered a series of protests throughout the state.
 The Club was criticized for acknowledging a book that portrayed California in a poor light.
-It didn't take long, however, for The Grapes of Wrath to become an American classic.
+It didn't take long, however, for The Grapes of Wrath to be considered an American classic.